-Open Heart Magic’s unique Bedside Magic™ programs excel because of our remarkable community of volunteer Hospital Magicians.
+Open Heart Magic’s unique Bedside Magic® programs excel because of a remarkable community of dedicated volunteer Hospital Magicians.

-After Hospital Magicians work with kids in their hospital rooms, parents often follow them out into the hallway, explaining that this was the first time their child has smiled since arriving at the hospital.
+After volunteers work with kids, parents often follow them out into the hallway, explaining that this was the first time their child has smiled since arriving at the hospital.

 This volunteer role promises to be one of the most rewarding experiences of your life.
-You begin your training by learning professional, close-up magic.
-Then, you move on to learning how to engage kids at critical moments in their treatment.
-Being able to bring hope and laughter to a critically ill child puts everything else in perspective.
+Your training begins with learning professional, close-up magic.
+Then, you’ll learn how to engage kids at crucial moments in their treatment.
+Being able to bring hope and laughter to a critically ill child puts everything in perspective.

-From young professionals to retirees to everyone in-between, what brings our diverse volunteer community together is a desire to help kids.
-We’d love to have you join this very special group.
+From young professionals to retirees to everyone in-between, what brings our diverse volunteer community together is a desire and passion to help kids.
+We’d love to have you join this dedicated group.

-Volunteers agree to hospital service for at least one year; most re-apply to continue volunteering for years to come.
+Volunteers sign up for one year of service; most then re-apply to continue serving for years to come.

-When trying to engage young patients, it helps to be fun, friendly and not afraid to be silly.
+When engaging young patients, it helps to be fun, friendly, and not afraid of being a little silly.

-Previous magic skills aren’t required, but dedication to learning magic is.
-Like mastering a musical instrument or a foreign language — learning sleight-of-hand magic takes time, patience and plenty of practice.
+Magic experience is not required, but a dedication to learn is.
+Like mastering a musical instrument or a foreign language — learning sleight-of-hand magic takes time, patience, and plenty of practice.

 Hospital Magicians must be there on time, every time.
-Sick kids eagerly look forward to each visit from their magician.
-Hospital staff tell us that young patients get through difficult treatments more easily, knowing their magicians will soon be there.
+Sick kids eagerly look forward to magic visits.
+Hospital staff uses the promise of magic to help patients get through challenging days, knowing volunteers will be there.

-Working within the medical environment requires sensitivity, patience and understanding.
-Volunteers must know and follow strict hospital protocol — something which is critical to each patient’s safety.
+Working within the medical environment requires sensitivity, patience, and a unique understanding.
+Volunteers must know and follow strict protocol — to keep all kids safe.

-Our intensive 12-week training program teaches volunteers everything from professional, close-up magic to the strict hospital protocol needed to keep young patients safe.
-An important focus is training volunteers to be able to adapt magic interactions for kids in different medical situations (i.e. a girl who can’t speak or a boy who can’t use his hands).
-Hospital Magician candidates work hard during weekly, two-hour Magic University sessions as well as independently throughout the week.
-Candidates have opportunities to practice their magic performance — and their approach to teaching kids magic — in front of our experienced trainers.
-To be certified, candidates must pass 3 protocol quizzes and 3 comprehensive evaluations testing the knowledge they’ve gained from Magic University.
-In addition to in-person training, Magic University has online videos that support what candidates are learning in class.
+Magic U is an intense 12-week training program that teaches volunteers everything from professional, close-up magic to the strict hospital protocol needed to keep young patients safe.
+An important focus is training volunteers to be able to adapt magic for kids in different medical situations (i.e. a girl who can’t speak, or a boy who can’t use his hands).
+The class also covers important hospital information, everything from how to enter/exit a room to protecting patient privacy.
+Candidates work hard during the week with a two-hour in-person Magic U class, as well as independent practice between sessions.
+Each week gives them an opportunity to (perfect/fine-tune) their magic performance and their approach to teaching kids magic live, in front of our experienced trainers.
+To become certified, candidates must pass protocol quizzes and comprehensive evaluations testing the knowledge they’ve gained throughout Magic U. In addition to in-person training, Magic University has online videos that support what candidates are learning in class.

 There is a special camaraderie among Hospital Magicians.
 You see it during trainings and social gatherings, when these volunteers celebrate not only friendship, but a shared dedication to improving the hospital experience for sick kids.